Krupaparmar30/adv_flutter_ch_9_api/README.md

 👉 Compare Prices: Easily compare prices across different stores to ensure you're getting the best deal.
 Save time and money by finding the lowest prices for the products you love.

 👉 Shopping Cart: Add products to the shopping cart for a streamlined checkout experience.

+* Technologies Used:

+👉 Flutter: Utilized for developing a high-performance, cross-platform UI.

+👉 Dart: The primary programming language for Flutter development. cloud storage, and real-time database (optional).

+👉 Provider: State management solution for efficient data handling and UI updates.